EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

 You can download data from all apps at once or select specific apps to download data from.

 At the bottom of the window, there is also a download button for all page times, which enables you to see how long a participant spent on each page.

+[@Raphael: Kannst Du das bitte auch schöner formatieren?]
+To protect your participants data, you should, after you have downloaded all data and created additional backups, reset your database via oTree Hub --> Heroku --> Your Novaland Site --> Deploy --> Reset database.